publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXX/dA/m__us_usc_t42_s1397g.md

             (A) __Eligible entity__

-                The term “eligible entity” means a State, an Indian tribe or tribal organization, an institution of higher education, a local workforce investment board established under [section 2832 of title 29][/us/usc/t29/s2832], a sponsor of an apprenticeship program registered under the National Apprenticeship Act \[[29 U.S.C.
+                The term “eligible entity” means a State, an Indian tribe or tribal organization, an institution of higher education, a local workforce development board established under [section 3122 of title 29][/us/usc/t29/s3122], a sponsor of an apprenticeship program registered under the National Apprenticeship Act \[[29 U.S.C.
 50][/us/usc/t29/s50] et seq.\] or a community-based organization.

             (B) __Eligible individual__